moudy/backbone.papertrail/README.md

 ### Keep track of your model's changes

-Shamelessly ripping off the name form the [Ruby Library](https://github.com/airblade/paper_trail/)
+Shamelessly ripping off the name from the [Ruby Library](https://github.com/airblade/paper_trail/)